 - Amount of financial aid and cash received to date for the term including any post-withdrawal disbursements of Title IV financial aid applied to institution charges.
-If funds exceed the original institutional charges1 for the term, enter the amount of original institutional charges only. - 2.
-Subtract amount of original institution charges for the term the school can retain per its institutional policy. - = GROSS REFUND If gross refund is less than or equal to zero, then no refund is due state financial aid programs. - Subtract amount of institutional share of any required refund for Title IV financial aid programs from Step 5, Box O of Return of Title IV Funds Refund Worksheet.
-Enter 0 if no Title IV refund is due. - = NET REFUND If net refund is less than or equal to zero, then no refund is due state financial aid programs. - The state adopts the definition of institution charges used for federal Title IV aid programs under 484B of the Higher Education Act of 1965 as amended and 35 CFR 668.22.
+If funds exceed the original institutional charges for the term, enter the amount of original institutional charges only. - Subtract amount of original institution charges for the term the school can retain per its institutional policy. - 3. = GROSS REFUND

+If gross refund is less than or equal to zero, then no refund is due state financial aid programs. - Subtract amount of institutional share of any required refund for Title IV financial aid programs from Step 5, Box O of Return of Title IV Funds Refund Worksheet.
+Enter 0 if no Title IV refund is due. - 5. = NET REFUND

+If net refund is less than or equal to zero, then no refund is due state financial aid programs.

+The state adopts the definition of institution charges used for federal Title IV aid programs under 484B of the Higher Education Act of 1965 as amended and 35 CFR 668.22.

-Determining Proportional Share of Net Refund for Distribution to Non-Title IV Aid Programs funds, institutional and private scholarships, or any other forms of non-Title IV aid.
+Determining Proportional Share of Net Refund for Distribution to Non-Title IV Aid Programs

+All non-Title IV financial aid that is received to date during the student's program, and for the current aid year, including any funds disbursed to the student for living expenses will be included in the refund calculation when a student totally withdraws from school.
+These funds can include state funds, institutional and private scholarships, or any other forms of non-Title IV aid.
 Work-Study awards are not included.

-All non-Title IV financial aid that is received to date during the student's program, and for the current aid year, including any funds disbursed to the student for living expenses will be included in the refund calculation when a student totally withdraws from school.
-These funds can include state